Sustainable Development Goal 14: Background

-The deterioration of coastal waters has become a global occurrence, due to pollution and coastal eutrophication (overflow of nutrients in water), where similar contributing factors to climate change can affect oceans and negatively impact marine biodiversity.
-"Without concerted efforts, coastal eutrophication is expected to increase in 20 per cent of large marine ecosystems by 2050."
+The deterioration of coastal waters is increasing due to both pollution and coastal eutrophication.
+Similar factors contribute to climate change, negatively affecting the oceans and marine biodiversity which is slowly declining.
+The threat of growing algal blooms and dead zones in the oceans are alarming; in 2018 it was stated that "without concerted efforts, coastal eutrophication is expected to increase in 20% of large marine ecosystems by 2050".